BookNook Insights

 This article is part 2 of a 2-part series discussing the flexibility that sets charter schools apart, including their challenges and balancing autonomy with accountability.

-In Part 1 of this series, we discussed the flexibility that sets charter schools apart and the importance of balancing that autonomy with accountability.
+In Part 1 of this series on charter schools, we discussed the flexibility that sets charter schools apart and the importance of balancing that autonomy with accountability.
 In this second part, we’ll tackle the real-world challenges charter schools like yours face—including teacher shortages, tight budgets, and political resistance.
 We’ll also explore how leveraging partnerships and embracing innovation can help you navigate these challenges without sacrificing academic performance.

 Addressing Real-World Challenges at Your Charter School